Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 4.md

 **Support:** "Angel and Reef" - These characters have high defense and health, but balanced attack speed and power.
 They are highly preferred in both individual and group battles and have special abilities to save their teammates' lives.
 They can provide life-saving assistance to their teammates by restoring health and providing shields to reduce damage.
 Having a Support role in your team during group battles is crucial for success.

-**Marksman:** "Elf and Metawatt" - These characters have balanced defense and health, but high attack power.
+**Marksman:** "Elf and Metabot" - These characters have balanced defense and health, but high attack power.
 They can deal intense damage with their skills and have the ability to attack from a distance compared to other characters.
 They deal a lot of damage in combat and play an important role in winning battles.

 :::tip
 The key to victory in individual and group combat is to create a well-structured team.
 Going into battle with players who have the same roles can decrease your chances of success.